vmleon/api-gateway-example/README.md

 ## TODOs
-Improve systemd service script: user, permissions, etc
+- Improve systemd service script: user, permissions, etc
+- Create dev script on package.json with nodemon and leave start for production
+- Add service name on health response

 ## Requirements
 You need nodejs >10.x installed on each machine.